QuantEcon/jupinx/docs/tutorial.md

 ## Creating a Source Directory

-One way to set up a valid source directory is the `jupinx-quickstart` executable.
+One way to set up a valid source directory is via the `jupinx-quickstart` executable.

 To use it, first create a folder for your project